rfo909/CFT/README.md

 ## Templating

 CFT supports powerful templating, for creating custom configuration files.

-It also has internal access to the same tokenizer which tokenizes the CFT language, and the JSON parser is written in CFT itself, returning a CFT data structure
+It also has internal access
+to the same tokenizer which tokenizes the CFT language, and has a JSON parser which is written in CFT itself, returning a CFT data structure, as well as creating JSON text from a CFT data structure.

 ## Internal (thread-safe) data storage